obrassard/bash_calculator/README.md

 #### Modulo
 Use the [ % ] parameter.
-Modulo only works with two numbers
+Modulo only works with two numbers; w/o decimal.
 ```shell
 calcul % 11 2
 ```